IPCS INCHEM Home

 May cause cancer

-Causes damage to liver and kidneys through prolonged or repeated exposure
+Causes damage to the liver and the kidneys through prolonged or repeated exposure

 Fireproof.
 Separated from strong oxidants.
 Well closed.
 Store in an area without drain or sewer access.